 If you’ve read last week’s blog post, you know there are many reasons to ditch bottled water.
 The alternative?
 A reusable bottle!
 But with all the options out there, you easily get lost.
-Therefore, this week we share some tips on how to choose your perfect reusable water bottle.
+Therefore, this week we share some tips on how to choose the perfect reusable water bottle.

 Plastic, aluminum, glass or steel?